hauler-dev/hauler/README.md

   - `!!!
 WARNING !!! [--product-registry] will be updating its default registry in a future release...`

 ### From older releases...

-- Upgraded the `apiVersion` to `v1` from `v1alpha1`
-  - Users are able to use `v1` and `v1alpha1`, but `v1alpha1` is now deprecated and will be removed in a future release.
-We will update the community when we fully deprecate and remove the functionality of `v1alpha1`
-  - Users will see logging notices when using the old `apiVersion` such as...
-  - `!!!
-DEPRECATION WARNING !!! apiVersion [v1alpha1] will be removed in a future release...`

----

 - Updated the behavior of `hauler store load` to default to loading a `haul` with the name of `haul.tar.zst` and requires the flag of `--filename/-f` to load a `haul` with a different name
 - Users can load multiple `hauls` by specifying multiple flags of `--filename/-f`